quat1024/incorporeal/README.md

 ## License information

+**All source files in `src/main/java/quaternary/incorporeal/` except `SpookyClassWriter.java`:**

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

+**`SpookyClassWriter.java`:``

-This project uses a small amount of code from Gotta Go Fast by Thiakil, specifically, its ASM classwriter.
+This is from Gotta Go Fast by Thiakil, MIT license.
 Its license is reproduced in OTHER_LICENCES.md.

+**All files in `src/main/java/quaternary/incorporealapi/`:**

+CC0, public domain.
+Repackaging them in your mods is very much encouraged.